system's Thinking Opportunities for Leadership Innovation

 An Essential Step for Corporate Strategy

 Innovation drives what goals are identified in the financial plan.
 The goals are quantified and translated into financial terms.
 Business reporting then seeks to evaluate the implementation and thus success of the strategy.
 Strategy seeks to achieve the innovation goals.
-The process, strategies, and resources leveraged to realize these innovative products/services require a firm (operations) foundation that is aligned with the company’s competitive advantages.
+The process, strategies, and resources used to realize these innovative products or services require a firm operations foundation.
+This foundation must align with the company’s competitive advantages.
 A lack of integration almost guarantees the company’s competitive advantages (and thus customers, revenue, etc.) will be lost.

-The integrative management approach that harnesses innovation, and avoids the pitfalls of the static strategic plan in an ever-changing and intricately interdependent global economy, must include an ongoing appraisal of the company’s key business drivers.
-Sustaining the company’s competitive advantage requires an integrated working structure that supports the allocation, use, and efficient leveraging of the company’s competitive assets, resources, and technologies.
+The integrative management approach must harness innovation.
+It should avoid the pitfalls of the static strategic plan in an ever-changing and intricately interdependent global economy.
+It must also include an ongoing appraisal of the company’s key business drivers.
+Sustaining the company’s competitive advantage requires an integrated working structure.
+This structure supports the allocation, use, and efficient leveraging of the company’s competitive assets.
+It also includes resources and technologies.

-Once the key business drivers have been identified the company then decides, depending on their size, ability, and resources whether to in source or outsource (in part or in full).
-Ideally the company has internal expertise in their industry’s key drivers but it is recognized that startups, and companies that are entering new or high risk ventures (possibly unsure if they want to fully to commit to the new market niche) may prefer to outsource.
+Once the key business drivers have been identified, the company makes a decision.
+This decision depends on their size, ability, and resources.
+They choose whether to insource or outsource, either in part or in full.
+Ideally, the company has internal expertise in their industry’s key drivers.
+However, it is recognized that startups, and companies entering new or high-risk ventures, may prefer to outsource.
+These companies might be unsure if they want to fully commit to the new market niche.

-If the company is unable to adequately address a key business driver (such as, engineering high tech aircraft engines for military applications) in their industry of choice then the company has the option of either outsourcing the specific part (in the case in which the majority of a specific project can be delivered internally and address the key business drivers) or choose to not pursue this particular industry niche altogether.
-This concern is particularly salient in new industries or during times of merger or acquisitions since the key business drivers, and thus areas of ability that differentiate leaders from followers, still lacks clear specifications.
+If the company is unable to adequately address a key business driver, they have two options.
+For example, engineering high tech aircraft engines for military applications in their chosen industry.
+They can outsource the specific part.
+This is feasible if most of a specific project can be delivered internally.
+This strategy allows them to address the key business drivers.
+Alternatively, they can choose to not pursue this particular industry niche altogether.
+This concern is particularly salient in new industries or during times of mergers or acquisitions.
+Key business drivers still lack clear specifications.
+Areas of ability that differentiate leaders from followers are not yet specified clearly.

-By identifying what are the core drivers of your systems increased efficiency and quality can be achieved in time, cost, and scope (for further review consult the Project Management constraints model).
+By identifying the core drivers of your systems, you can increase efficiency and quality.
+These improvements can be achieved in time, cost, and scope (for further review consult the Project Management constraints model).
 The value chain in each industry will differ.
-For example, using Michael Porter’s Value Chain Model, this may include human resources, production, staffing, transportation & logistics, technology, marketing & sales, infrastructure, and services.
+For example, using Michael Porter’s Value Chain Model, this may include human resources.
+It may also include production, staffing, transportation & logistics, technology, marketing & sales, infrastructure, and services.

-Time, cost, and scope efficiencies is often produced in the not for profit sector through job sharing, job rotation, team building, leadership development, acquisition of service lines and/or contracts, increasing staff retention, regular plan and performance reviews, metrics driven service evaluations, monthly and quarterly stakeholder meetings, partnerships and outsourcing, and recently a move towards a for profit planning and oversight methodology.
+Efficiencies in time, cost, and scope are often produced in the not-for-profit sector through various strategies.
+These include job sharing and job rotation.
+Team building and leadership development are also key.
+Other strategies involve acquisition of service lines and/or contracts.
+Increasing staff retention, regular plan and performance reviews aid efficiency too.
+Metrics-driven service evaluations are conducted.
+Monthly and quarterly stakeholder meetings are important.
+Partnerships and outsourcing play a role as well.
+Recently, there is a move towards a for-profit planning and oversight methodology.

-The challenges faced by the not for profit sector in integrating operations with the company’s competitive strategy (I’m thinking here more in terms of being able to leverage the strategies, resources, and technologies of advanced competitors in the same and different industries) is aptly described in a Ted Talks video by Dan Pallotta: “The way we think about charity is dead wrong.”
+The challenges faced by the not-for-profit sector in integrating operations with the company’s competitive strategy are significant.
+I’m considering the ability to leverage the strategies of advanced competitors.
+This includes both resources and technologies in the same and different industries.
+Dan Pallotta aptly describes these challenges in a Ted Talks video: “The way we think about charity is dead wrong.”

 Travis Barker, MPA GCPM

-Innovate Vancouver is a Technology and Business Information Consulting Service (TBICCS) located in Vancouver, BC.
+Innovate Vancouver is a Technology and Business Information Consulting Service (TBICS) located in Vancouver, BC.
 Contact Innovate Vancouver to help with your new project.